oppia/oppia-web-developer-docs/End-to-End-Tests.md

 7. The control will stop at the point where the debugger statement was added.
 You can now choose to inspect elements, log variables in the test, or add more break-points.

 ### Debugging Circle CI builds ###

+#### Rerunning with SSH ####
 Circle CI allows debugging using SSH.
 For details, please read [this](https://circleci.com/docs/2.0/ssh-access-jobs/#steps).
+Debugging with SSH only reruns that particular job, so it is a great way to rerun a passing test to see if it flakes without rerunning all the tests.

+#### Downloading Screenshots ####

+When E2E tests run on Circle CI, we can capture screenshots of failing tests.
+These are available under the `Artifacts` tab of the failure log page.
+[Here](https://circleci.com/docs/2.0/artifacts/) is the Circle CI artifacts documentation.
+Note that this might not be available quite yet if [#11266](https://github.com/oppia/oppia/pull/11266) hasn't been merged yet.

 ## Important Tips ##